1) What is Dance Parade New York?

 16) Where can I hydrate and use a restroom?

-Water and portasans are available free of charge at three locations: 21st & Broadway, at our Astor Plaza Grandstand and at Tompkins Square Park.
+Water and portasans are available free of charge at three locations: 21st & Broadway, Astor Plaza and at Tompkins Square Park.

 17) Who are the Dance Police?